Guitar Basics: How To Get Started Playing Guitar

 Guitar Basics – Conclusion

 We hope that this page has been useful to you if you are thinking about learning the guitar.
-The guitar is a versatile and expressive instrument, and has the potential to provide you with years of pleasure.
+The guitar is a versatile and expressive instrument, and has the potential to provide you with years of enjoyment.

 Because the basics are the same for all types of guitar, you can change between them depending on where you are in your musical career.
 Many classical guitarists started on electric or acoustic instruments, and vice versa.